krookedkastle/gayshit/README.md

-# GayShit
+# gayshit 101
-..gay fucking shit of this-..
-Life?
-LoLz
+..gay fucking shit of this Life?
+LoLz is right. suck on a bag of dicks. 🖕🏼☻️🖕🏼 cunts.